-Insert for attestation engagements if the responsible party's or evaluator's Statement is provided to users.
 Insert for attestation engagements if the opinion is phrased in terms of the Statement.

-reasonable assurance about whether, in all material respects, the controls are suitably designed to achieve the control objectives and the controls, necessary to achieve the control objectives, were implemented as designed as at [date].
+comply with relevant ethical requirements and plan and perform our procedures to obtain reasonable assurance about whether, in all material respects, the controls are suitably designed to achieve the control objectives and the controls, necessary to achieve the control objectives, were implemented as designed as at [date].